-At a distance of 8.7 light years, Sirius is the fifth nearest star known.
+At a distance of 8.7 light-years, Sirius is the fifth nearest star known.
 Among the naked-eye stars it is the nearest of all, with the exception of Alpha Centauri.
 Four thousand years ago, ancient Egyptians noticed that Sirius would rise just before dawn at the time of the summer solstice, apparently heralding the coming rise of the Nile, upon which Egyptian agriculture — and all life in Egypt — depended.
 Hence, Sirius also became known as the “Nile Star.”
-See how Sirius is associated with the “Dog Days of Summer.

 How Do I Locate Sirius?